American Traditional Tattoos

 Fluidity suits some creative types, and they tend to work with modern styles.

-Old school artists love to find their creativity within an established aesthetic.
+Old school tattoo artists love to find their creativity within an established aesthetic.

 It is a challenge, and it ties the artist back to the original taste-makers in American tattoo.